telosnetwork/native-to-evm-escrow-example/README.md

-# How-to: Native Multisig to EVM
+# Native to Telos Ecrow

-This repository documents how to use a Native Multisig transaction to call a EVM contract's functions
+This repository contains a script to generate the EVM transaction data of a call to the setLockDuration() function of the TelosEscrow EVM contracts.
+It will also go over how-to propose a multisig in order to send that transaction from Native Telos.

 ## Requirements